-The two most common patterns of torpor are hibernation (prolonged torpor) and daily torpor.
 Hibernation is often seasonal and usually lasts from autumn to spring.
-However, hibernators do not remain torpid throughout the hibernation season.
-Bouts of torpor, during which body temperatures are low and bodily functions are reduced to a minimum, last for several days or weeks, but are interrupted by periodic rewarming by the use of internal heat production and brief (usually less than one day) resting periods with high body temperatures and high energy turnover (= normothermic periods).
-Hibernating mammals are generally small ( < 10000 g), most weigh between 10 g and 1000 g, and their median mass is 85 g (Geiser and Ruf, 1995).
-Many hibernators fatten extensively before the hibernation season, rely to a large extent on stored fat for an energy source in winter, and during hibernation many adopt a ball-shape to minimize heat loss (Figure 3).
+However, hibernators do not remain torpid throughout the 'hibernation season' (i.e. the time during which a sequence of multiday torpor bouts is expressed).
+Bouts of torpor, during which body temperatures are low and bodily functions are reduced to a minimum, last for several days or weeks, but are interrupted by periodic rewarming often by the use of internal heat production, followed by brief (usually less than one day) resting periods with high body temperatures and high energy turnover (=normothermic periods).
+Hibernating mammals are generally small (< 10000 g), most weigh between 10 and 1000 g, and their median mass is 85 g (Geiser and Ruf, 1995).
+Many hibernators fatten extensively before the hibernation season, rely to a large extent on stored fat for an energy source in winter, and during hibernation many adopt a ball-shape to minimise heat loss (Figure 3).
+See also: Ecology of Storage and Allocation of Resources: Animals

-Hibernating species usually reduce their body temperature to below 10°C, with a minimum of $-3^{\circ}$ C in arctic ground squirrels (Barnes, 1998), although most have minimum body temperatures around 5°C (Figure 2) (Geiser and Ruf, 1995).
-The metabolic rate in torpid hibernators is on average reduced to about 5% of the BMR (the minimum maintenance metabolic rate of normothermic animals at rest and without thermoregulatory heat production) and can be less than 1% of that in active individuals.
-Even if the high cost of periodic arousals is considered, energy expenditure during the mammalian hibernation season is still reduced to below 15% of that of an animal that would have remained normothermic throughout winter.
-This enormous reduction in energy expenditure is perhaps best illustrated by the fact that many hibernating mammals can survive for 5-7 months entirely on body fat that has been stored prior to the hibernation season.
-For example, hibernating mountain pygmy-possums (approximately 65g pre-hibernation body mass) can survive for 6 months on 20 g of stored fat.
+Hibernating species usually reduce their body temperature to below $10^{\circ}$ C, with a minimum of $-3^{\circ}$ C in arctic ground squirrels (Barnes, 1998), although most have minimum body temperatures around 5°C (Figure 2) (Geiser and Ruf, 1995).
+The metabolic rate in torpid hibernators is on average reduced to about 5% of the basal metabolic rate (BMR) (the minimum maintenance metabolic rate of normothermic animals at rest and without thermoregulatory heat production) and can be less than 1% of that in active individuals.
+Even if the high cost of periodic arousals is considered, energy expenditure during the mammalian hibernation season is still reduced to about 2-15% of that of an animal that would have remained normothermic throughout winter.
+This enormous reduction in energy expenditure is perhaps best illustrated by the fact that many hibernating mammals can survive for 5-7 months entirely on body fat that has been stored before the hibernation season.
+In the most extreme case, hibernating eastern pygmy-possums (approximately 50 g pre-hibernation body mass) can survive for up to 12 months on approximately 30 g of stored fat (Geiser, 2007).
+However, some species such as chipmunks use stored food in addition to fat to get them through the winter.
+Whereas hibernation is mainly used by adult animals to survive the winter, recent evidence has shown that bats may use it to prolong the gestation period during adverse conditions in spring to delay parturition until weather and the chances for neonate survival improve (Willis et al., 2006).